mattroseman/mroseman95.github.io/_drafts/scraping_dynamic_pages.markdown

 {% endhighlight %}

 **process_request** is called anytime scrapy makes a request.
-The code we added tells Selenium to make the request to **https://www.twitch.tv/** throught the Chrome driver, get the page_source of the response, and then we return that as a Scrapy HtmlResponse.
+The code we added tells Selenium to make the request to **https://www.twitch.tv/** through the Chrome driver, get the page_source of the response, and then we return that as a Scrapy HtmlResponse.

 The code in Scrapy to make a request is unchanged, we are just making the request go through Selenium, and executing any dynamic content.

+Running Scrapy now will most likely work.
+It will output some json that contains the featured streamer's name and game.
-Running scrapy now may or may not work.
-The reason is, is that Twitch has a lot of JavaScript to execute, in fact it is continuously executing JavaScript.
+The reason it may not work is that Twitch has a lot of JavaScript to execute.
+In fact it is continuously executing JavaScript.
 Selenium only lets the page load for a certain time, and the data we want might not have loaded in time.

 One way to fix this is to tell Selenium to wait until the element we want is loaded.